saloni33/android_documentation/README.md

    notificationManager.notify(notificationId, repliedNotification);
   ```

 &nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's onReceive() method.
-You &nbsp; &nbsp;&nbsp; &nbsp; should also append the reply to the bottom of the notification by calling setRemoteInputHistory().
+You &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; should also append the reply to the bottom of the notification by calling setRemoteInputHistory().

 - Add a progress bar <br/>
 You can also include a progress bar in a notification to show the progress of the ongoing operation.
 Example - <br/>